 0040 ff ff ff ff 86 00 11 6b 48 15 5b b6 ea f8 fe c0 0050 33 36 f6 02 01 06 01 01 dd a0 19 00 00 00 00 00 0060 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 0070 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00

 dd a0 19 data is not allowed by the specification and has no meaning in the protocol.

 So how did this extra data segment get there?

 I’m a freelance Security Consultant and currently available for new projects.
 If you are looking for assistance to secure your projects or organization, contact me.

 In the U2F HID protocol, every connection is initiated by the host via an

 U2FHID_INIT packet.
 The U2F device assigns a new channel ID and answers with a response packet that also contains some U2F protocol flags as well as a few bytes of other device information.
 The problematic bytes are in this response packet.

 The C code in the relevant open source projects handles this via two C structs:

 U2FHID_INIT_RESPwhich is used as an element of

-This logic and naming follows the “upstream” Yubico u2f_hid.h reference code which is part of the U2F specification.
+The logic and naming follow the “upstream” Yubico u2f_hid.h reference code which is part of the U2F specification.